-The traceability audit included a review of six acellular products (two DBM putties, one cancellous cube product, two cancellous bone particles and one granules product).
-Two of these were direct imports, the remaining four had been received via the Netherlands.
-The products were selected from the electronic tissues register previously provided by the establishment.
-The Single European Code (SEC) and other labelling information, as well as details of order, receipt, product location, release to end-user (one product), customer return and disposal (one product) were reviewed.
-There were discrepancies noted with two of the samples (see Advice, item 4).
+The traceability audit included a review of six acellular products (two bone blocks, one periodontal bone block, three products containing cancellous bone particles).
+The products were selected from the electronic tissue register previously provided by the establishment.
+Labelling information, as well as details of order, receipt, product location, storage temperature, release to end-user (three products), customer return to the establishment (one product, then subsequently re-used), and disposal were reviewed.
+There were no discrepancies noted.
 The training records of one representative member of staff who handled the products were also checked.
 No discrepancies were noted.